inside.ewu.edu

 Pre-requisites: ENGL 201 or permission of instructor.

-This course explores the relationship between social constructions of gender and the history of war in the 20th century.
+Explores the relationship between social constructions of gender and the history of war in the 20th century.
 Topics include how gender is used to justify war and the use of gender ideologies in pacifist movements.
-The course also looks at ways that individual men and women experienced war and war’s effects on the social, sexual, psychological, political and economic aspects of individuals’ lives.
+The course also looks at ways that individual men and women experienced war and war’s effects on the social, sexual, psychological, political, and economic aspects of individuals’ lives.

 HIST 353.
 DARWIN AND THE EVOLUTION-CREATION CONTROVERSY.
 5 Credits.